Spain–Syria relations

-Spain–Syria relations are the bilateral and diplomatic relations between these two countries.
-Syria has an embassy in Madrid.
+Spain–Syria relations are the bilateral and diplomatic relations between the Kingdom of Spain and the Syrian Arab Republic.
+Siria has an embassy in Madrid.
 Spain has an embassy in Damascus.
+Both countries are charter members of the Union for the Mediterranean, although Syria suspended its membership in 2011.

-Diplomatic relations
+History of relations

+Francoist Spain and Arab Syria (1948–1975)

+Francoist Spain established diplomatic relations with the First Syrian Republic on 3 April 1948.
+The Syrian embassy in Madrid was opened in 1950 and relations between the Syrian leader Adib Shishakli and Francisco Franco were very positive.
+Franco's regime, cornered by the international community, emphasized revitalizing the Mediterranean pillar of its foreign policy, staging a rapprochement with the Arab powers at the height of Pan-Arabism.
+In 1952, Spain signed a friendship treaty with Syria in what would become the beginning of a solid link.

+When Syria was already firmly dominated by the President Hafez al-Assad in 1970, a considerable number of highly educated young Syrians emigrated to Spain.
+Spain also welcomed Syrian political refugees including Rifaat al-Assad, accused of attempting a coup in 1983.

+Syrian civil war

 Since the beginning of the protests in Syria, the hitherto excellent Hispanic-Syrian relations have suffered a notable deterioration as a result of the brutal repression exerted by the regime in the face of citizen protests that have taken place since the end of March 2011.

-The Spanish position regarding Syria is part of the EU's reaction to these events, which include the imposition of various types of sanctions on the regime and its leaders.
+The Spanish position regarding Syria is part of the EU's reaction to these events, which include the imposition of various types of sanctions on the government and its leaders.

 On February 7, 2012, Spain called its Ambassador in Damascus to consultations, which as of the date of writing of this text has not yet returned.
 On March 6, the Spanish Minister of Foreign Affairs and Cooperation announced the suspension of the activities of the Spanish Embassy in Damascus.

 On May 30, 2012, Spain declared persona non-grata to the Syrian Ambassador in Madrid and to several other Syrian diplomats.
 Syria, on the other hand, declared non grata people on June 6, 2012 to the Ambassador of Spain in Damascus (who was already in Madrid) and the senior diplomat, of the two who remained in Damascus.